zen-tradings/zen-fundamentals/README.md

 # zen-fundamentals-agent

-An open-source, long-running **newsletter agent** exposed as an API.
+An open-source, long-running **fundamental analysis agent** exposed as an API.
 Point it at sources, describe the audience and cadence, pick channels — it continuously monitors, researches, writes, audits, and delivers.

 Market-agnostic.
 Source-agnostic.
 Model-agnostic.